-The creation of the Common European Data Spaces is also related to other parallel policy and technical initiatives stemming from the ESD.
-In particular, the GDDS, which aims at supporting the Green Deal priority actions, will leverage actions implemented in the 'GreenData4All' and 'Destination Earth' initiatives.
-The 'GREENDATA4ALL' initiative aims at evaluating and possibly reviewing the INSPIRE Directive, making it easier for EU public authorities, businesses, and citizens to support the transition to a greener and carbonneutral economy, and reducing administrative burden.
-The DESTINATION EARTH (DestinE) initiative will bring together European scientific and industrial excellence to develop a very high precision digital model of the Earth (digital twin of the Earth) [10].
+The DESTINATION EARTH5 (DestinE) initiative will bring together European scientific and industrial excellence to develop a very high precision digital model of the Earth (digital twin of the Earth) [2].
 The objective of the DestinE initiative is therefore to deploy several highly accurate digital replicas of the Earth (Digital Twins) in order to monitor and simulate natural as well as human activities and their interactions, to develop and test "what-if" scenarios that would enable more sustainable developments and support European environmental policies.
 DestinE faces the challenge to manage and make accessible the sheer amount of data generated by the Digital Twins and observation data located at external sites.
 This data must be made available fast enough to support analysis scenarios by users of the DestinE Core Service Platform.
 Other relevant initiatives, described in the next paragraphs, are being developed with the intent to support the concept of Data Spaces and their implementation.

-SIMPL is the smart middleware that will enable cloud-to-edge federations and shall support all major data initiatives funded by the European Commission, such as common European data spaces1.
+SIMPL is the smart middleware that will enable cloud-to-edge federations and shall support all major data initiatives funded by the European Commission, such as common European data spaces6.
 The objective is to procure a large-scale modular and interoperable opensource smart European cloud-to-edge middleware platform.
 Such capability will allow the integration of data infrastructures and services that will address the needs of the different data spaces and enable the realisation of the European Cloud Federation.